Last Updated on

 After more than a month away it is always strange to return home.
 It’s funny how quickly I get accustomed to life on the road, but I was definitely looking forward to seeing my friends and family and sleeping in my own bed for a while.

-At the end of these trips people always ask me what my favorite place was and my least favorite.
+At the end of these trips, people always ask what was my favorite place and my least favorite.
 This year I’d have to say it might be a tie between New Caledonia and Seychelles.
 Petra is also a strong contender and I think it’s one of those places in the world everyone should see in their lifetime.
 Absolutely amazing.

 As for my least favorite?
-Well, if I were to weigh “amount of fun had” versus “price paid”, Bora Bora definitely comes out the loser (I don’t think that will come as a shock to anyone!).
+Well, if I were to weigh “amount of fun had” versus “price paid”, Bora Bora definitely comes out the loser (I don’t think that will come as a shock to anyone, thank you Cyclone Oli!).
 Though I’d still go back to Tahiti someday, especially Moorea.

 It’s been another amazing circumnavigation of the globe and I know it won’t be my last.
 After 5 years, it’s just become a part of my life.
 And yes, there are still more parts of the world I’d like to see!

 Thanks to all who have followed along with me again this year.